ipfs/devgrants/open-grants/[Draft OPEN GRANT] Fierro IPNS Pinning Service.md

 The biggest roadblock will be addressing the shared keys problems (nonce collisions, security of shared private keys, medium of sharing keys) and "safe" vs "old" problem.
 There are certain situations where retrieving the "old" content of an expired record would be the best solution.
 While in others, it would be safer to not get anything back.
 For example in software, where a logic bug is a prevalent risk.

-Sharing keys is not a problem, and there are ways to share keys without others knowing what they are; the problem arises when you are permitted to publish on behalf of others.
+Sharing keys is not a problem, there is functionality in go-ipfs to permit that; there are ways to share keys without others knowing what they are.
+The problem arises when you are permitted to publish on behalf of others.
 It can lead to a multitude of attacks.
 The problem we can avoid in Fierro is the security risk of transmission of keys and permissions to use those keys.
 With the introduction of User Controlled Authorization Networks (UCANs) pioneered by Fission, we have a web3 authentication method of permitting another entity to access secret data that we own.
 Consider this scenario, a user wants to transfer to us the ability to republish their record on their behalf.
 They would have to share with us their private key and with that (theoretically) comes unrestricted access to publish at any time for however long we want.
 But with UCANs, the user is in control of their shared key still and can revoke the service's access to it at any time.
 This is a plan we have in mind for a subsequent deliverable.

 ## Deliverables :envelope: